pitluga/supply_drop/README.md

     gem 'supply_drop'

-then at the top of your deploy.rb
+then add the following to your Capfile

     require 'supply_drop'